Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 * Categories - When selecting categories in the navbar i can see all categories on the page as a dropdown.
 And when selecting a category i am taken to a page with all posts with that category.
 * Contact carblog - When selecting contact carblog i get a form to submit and when submitted a email is sent to the site owner.
 * Register - When clicking on register in the navbar i am shown a form to submit.
 After submisson i am redirected to the log in page.
-* Log in - When clicking on log in i have the option to eneter my username and password.
-And when correct i a m redirect to the home page.
+* Log in - When clicking on log in i have the option to enter my username and password.
+And when correct i am redirected to the home page.
 And shown a message.
+* Authentication - When I am not logged in i cannot edit posts, delete post, create posts, add categorys, like post or comment on posts.
+Everything works as intended.

 The small javascript code is used to assign a user to the post being created.
 It is hidden so no one can access it.
 And is found in the add post html file.